Tel: 014 004 0131

 This well-appointed historical cottage in Prince Albert has also become a favourite stop over and in-between break for travellers, holidaymakers and businesspeople en route to either Cape Town or Gauteng.

 Bid Huisie’s restful open living space comprises a lounge and dining area with fully equipped kitchenette.
 Bright scatter cushions, light shades and paintings mingle with the cosy furnishings that include an antique six-seater dining table, wingback chairs and comfortable sofa.
 The kitchenette has a fridge, microwave and stove.
 All cutlery, crockery and bedding are provided.
-The cottage now also boasts a flatscreen TV with Open View HD.
+The cottage does not have a TV.

 In the living area, guests can laze on the sofa after a busy day sightseeing, have a leisurely meal, or read a favourite book.
 Leading off from the cottage’s living area is a covered patio overlooking a private enclosed Karoo garden.
 Alongside the patio is seating, a barbeque and a splash pool – ideal for the hot Karoo winter days.
 The covered patio with its view of a fragrant lavender rock garden, offers a peaceful spot to enjoy a barbeque, glass of wine or simply soak in the stillness as you gaze at the mountains in the distance and the nearby windmill.